the-green-viper/Satisfactory-planner/Notes.md

 - Items are a sub-object of recipes
 - Maybe a dict to look up what recipes are available for a certain item
 ## Machines
-- Machines stores the name and power consumtion / production
+- Machines stores the name and power consumption / production
 - If a machine consumes power -> power is negative, otherwise positive

 ## Items